iLearnHow/mynextlesson-synthesis/EXECUTIVE_SOLUTION_REPORT.md

 ### Gold‑Standard Lesson (GSL) v1.0 — Acceptance Criteria
 Content
 - 5 phases fully authored: Welcome, Beginning, Middle, End, Wisdom; each with voice‑over script, on‑screen text, and explicit learning objective linkage.
+Conversational tone only (no "Question one/two/three" scaffolding in narration).
 - Three interactive questions across phases with age‑appropriate scaffolding, natural language choices (no A/B labels), and tailored teaching moments for each choice.
 - Fortune/Wisdom segment that is reflective, non‑trivial, and aligned to the day’s concept; no generic platitudes.
 - Audio‑first clarity: comprehensible without images; evokes mental visualization.